silviamaggi/smd-com/_posts/2021-08-11-whats-wrong-with-ux-part-1.md

   - women in tech
   - ux
 description: 'In the first installment of the Design, Digested series since March, I share with you three reasons why the UX industry is currently broken.'
+excerpt: 'In the first instalment of the <a href="/newsletter/" title="View the newsletter archive"><em>Design, Digested</em></a> series since March, I share with you three reasons why the UX industry is currently broken.'
 featimage: true
 featimage-alt: "Design, Digested 19 by Silvia Maggi"
 featimage-class: 'u-featured'